How To Care For Palm Trees Outdoors

 81EiKgM0 iL.
 AC SY879

-Palms are susceptible to bacteria, viruses, and fungi as well as pests.
+Palms are susceptible to bacteria, viruses, fungi, and pests.
 The most common pests include:

-• Giant Palm Borer.
+• Giant palm borer.
 This borer is large and quite ugly.
-This borer lives in the inside of the palm trunk for up to 9 years before exiting as beetles through big-sized holes.
+This borer lives the inside of the palm trunk for up to 9 years before exiting as beetles through big-sized holes.

-• Palm Budworm.
+• Palm budworm.
 This beetle’s larvae feed on the flowers of many varieties of palm trees.
-These caterpillars are about an inch long and are pink green in color.
+These caterpillars are about an inch long and are pink-green.

 • Thrips.
-The North America thrips make up a large family of insects.
+The North American thrips make up a large family of insects.
 Some of the thrips have a taste for palm trees feeding on leaves and flowers by puncturing the surfaces to suck out the sap.
-Thrips are not fatal to palms but when they feed on adult plants discolors and wilt the leaves.
+Thrips are not fatal to palms but when they feed on adult plants discolor and wilt the leaves.

 Find out How to GetRid of Sod Webworm